-After my sophmore year in college I took some summer classes.
+After my sophomore year in college I took some summer classes.
 Summer at this college was intensely boring as the vast majority of the students went home and all extra-curricular activities disappeared.
-This was especially true during the two weeks between the end of the spring semester and the begining of the summer courses.
+This was especially true during the two weeks between the end of the spring semester and the beginning of the summer courses.
 I lived too far away from the school to go home, and I was virtually alone until classes started up again.
-I didn't own a television at the time so I spent most of my time in the dorm lobby watching TV in there.
-At night I'd watch movies on Bravo (this was when Bravo still showed interesting, often foreign movies instead of the reality fair it prefers now.)
+I didn’t own a television at the time so I spent most of my time in the dorm lobby watching TV in there.
+At night I’d watch movies on Bravo (this was when Bravo still showed interesting, often foreign movies instead of the reality fair it prefers now.)

 There was this one movie I remember very well.
 It was Italian and featured a love story between a cartoonist and a prostitute of sorts who had all these crazy clients who didn’t so much want sex as for her to create these increasingly bizarre scenarios for them to live out.
 At some point the guy literally turns into a cartoon and the whole thing was so strange and funny that it’s stuck with me all these years.
 For the longest time I had no idea what the name was but for some reason I thought it was a Lina Wertmuller film.
 Because of that my searches for the film always included her name but I could never find the film.
 Turns out it wasn’t directed by her and a search I conducted not five minutes ago found it (its called Volere, Volare and yes, I will be finding a way to watch it very soon.)
 I must have thought it was a Wertmuller movie because Bravo was showing a bunch of her films around the same time and they all had the same sort-of zany comedic appeal as Volere, Volare.